 In the Gospels of Matthew (15:1-9) and Mark (7:1-13), Christ mentions the OT laws regarding capital punishment.
 In these passages, he does not condemn or abolish them.
 Further, in the Gospel of Luke, the crucified thief admits he and the other robber received just recompense for their deeds (Luke 23:40-41).

-On the other side of the coin, we have many Orthodox laypeople and clergy who strongly oppose the death penalty.
+On the other side of the coin, we have many laypeople and clergy in the Orthodox Church who strongly oppose capital punishment.
 Here is a quick list of their primary arguments:

 - In the New Testament, Christ does oppose capital punishment.